Chapel of the Fallen Eagles

 The 7th Photo Recon Group was the only long range, high altitude strategic Photo group assigned to the Eighth Air Force during WWII.
 The group was in combat from March 1943 to VE Day taking over 3 million intelligence photos while flying 5693 missions*.
 Twenty-three pilots were taken as POW’s, seven were Escape and Evadees, and 62 paid the supreme sacrifice.

-The photo recon P-38 and spitfire fly above reproductions of the Group’s squadron patch emblems.
+The photo recon P-38 and Spitfire fly above reproductions of the Group’s squadron patch emblems.
 In the film scroll at the bottom of the window is inscribed "In Honor of all 7PRg Who Served."

 * That total would be an average of over 7 missions per day for their entire combat duration (March 1943 – April 1945 = approx. 790 days, 5693 / 790 = 7.2)